tkivuvu/tkivuvu.github.io/README.md

 ## 📄 License

-MIT © 2025 Thibault Kivuvu
+MIT © 2025 Thibaut Kivuvu
 This project is open source and free to use — see LICENSE file for full terms.

 ---